About Dave Larson

 Ironwork & Blacksmithing

-I’ve lived in Santa Fe since 1988, and am well-known locally for my custom forged ironwork.
-I’ve been serving builders and their clients since 1988 with fine quality forged ironwork for homes.
+Since 1990, I’ve been serving builders and their clients since 1988 with fine quality forged ironwork for homes.
 My work includes handrails, gates, lighting, furniture, and fireplace screens and doors.
-Most of my clients have been in Taos, Santa Fe, Los Alamos, and Albuquerque.
+I serve Santa Fe, and other communities in northern New Mexico.

 I photograph with both digital and film cameras, and have extensive training in photography.
 I use a Nikon D5100 digital camera, and use digital imaging software in my digital photographic workflow.
 I print my digital photos using archival-quality printers, and have framed/matted images available.